Datavault-UK/automate-dv-docs/docs/macros.md

 SELECT TO_VARCHAR(CUSTOMER_DOB::date, 'DD-MM-YYYY') AS CUSTOMER_DOB_UK
 ```

+!!!
+Note
     Please ensure that your function has valid SQL syntax on your platform, for use in this context.

 #### Constants (Derived Columns)